-This weekend, February 21-22, teenagers across the country will unite to fight global hunger through World Vision's 30 Hour Famine.
-World Vision is also launching...
+This weekend, April 25-26, teenagers across the country will unite to fight global hunger through World Vision’s 30 Hour Famine.
+World Vision is also kicking off...

 As regions across Africa continue to suffer consecutive seasons of drought and food shortages, World Vision is bringing assistance to malnourished children like Saytuun...